-For cadets that live near the Yakima, Spokane, Wenatchee, Tri-Cities, Bellingham and Vancouver areas, we will allow the families to purchase flights for the Home Pass.
-To ensure maximum accountability and fairness for all cadets, WYCA requires that all cadets travel ONLY on the flights listed in the "Home Pass Flight Information Memo," without exception.
-We will publish the "Home Pass Flight Information Memo" to parents not later than the second week of March.
-Families who wish to utilize this option, must make arrangements in advance.
+We allow the families to purchase flights for cadets that live near the Yakima, Spokane, Wenatchee, Tri-Cities, Bellingham and Vancouver areas for the Home Pass.
+To ensure maximum accountability and fairness for all cadets, WYCA requires that all cadets travel ONLY on the specific flights listed in the "Home Pass Flight Information Memo," without exception.
+We will publish the "Home Pass Flight Information Memo" to parents not later than the two months prior to the designated home pass date.
+Families who wish to utilize this option must make arrangements in advance.
 Please follow these guidelines:

-- a.
-Parents will purchase tickets for Home Pass and email them to their Platoon LT or MSG no later than May 14, 2024. - b.
+a.
+Parents will purchase tickets for Home Pass and email them to their Platoon LT or MSG no later than ten days prior to the home pass date.

+b.
 If parents DO NOT purchase tickets 10 DAYS PRIOR to Home Pass, they must pick-up their cadets for Home Pass at the release time.
-Parents and families are not authorized to purchase tickets after the proposed dates.
+Parents and families are not authorized to purchase tickets after the published dates.

 Late arrangements and/or alternate flight times will NOT be authorized.
 There are specific flights that work best with the training schedule for the Home Pass period.
-If you are not able to book on the specified flights listed on the "Home Pass Flight Information Memo," flying during Home Pass will not be an available option for your cadet.
-All flight arrangements made will need to be communicated to your cadet's Platoon Supervisor NO LATER THAN May 14, 2024.
+If you are not able to book the specified flights listed on the "Home Pass Flight Information Memo," flying during Home Pass will not be an available option for your cadet.
+All flight arrangements made will need to be communicated to your cadet's Platoon Supervisor NO LATER THAN ten days prior to the home pass date.
+Flying is a privilege, and inappropriate behavior may result in a Cadet losing the privilege of flying for home pass; therefore, we recommend families purchase insurance when purchasing their tickets.